wch/r-source/ALTREP.md

 ## Unintended Allocations

-A major goal of this mechanism is to allow R to deal clenaly with subsets of large data objects.
+A major goal of this mechanism is to allow R to deal cleanly with subsets of large data objects.
 But some operations might attempt to allocate large vectors and create problems.
 For example, if the value of `x` is a sequence `1 : n` for a very large `n`, or a reference to a